loggar/spring31/readme.md

 # Charly

-This repository has been writing for a personal development practice and building references.
+This repository has been writing for a personal development practice.

 ## Java, Spring